do-me/SemanticFinder/README.md

 ## To Dos
 - similarity score cutoff/threshold
+- add option for more highlights (e.g. all above certain score)
+- cursor for jumping to highlighted sections (important for long texts), tbd with [scroll into view function in CodeMirror](https://codemirror.net/doc/manual.html#scrollIntoView)
 - MaterialUI for input fields or proper labels
 - integrate different color scales (quantile, precentile etc.)
 - polish code